apache/stratos/extensions/load-balancer/haproxy-extension/README.md

 Apache Stratos HAProxy extension is a load balancer extension for HAProxy.
-It is an executable program which can manage the life-cycle of a HAProxy instance according to the topology, composite application model, tenant signups and domain mapping information received from Stratos via the message broker.
+It is an executable program which can manage the life-cycle of a HAProxy instance according to the topology, composite application model, tenant application signups and domain mapping information received from Stratos via the message broker.

 ## How it works
 1. Wait for the complete topology event message to initialize the topology.
 2. Configure and start an instance of HAProxy.
-3. Listen to topology update messages.
+3. Listen to topology, application, application signup, domain mapping events.
 4. Reload HAProxy instance with the new topology configuration.
 5. Periodically publish statistics to Complex Event Processor (CEP).